Brown Shutters Farm Airfield

 History of the airfield…

-began operating his Tiger Moth from here.
-Over the years the field has been home to various aircraft, which
+Brown Shutters Farm Airfield was created in 1988, when ex-Fleet Arm pilot Eric Newbigin, who lives locally, began operating his Tiger Moth from here.
+Over the years the field has been home to various aircraft, which apart from Eric’s Tiger have been mainly microlights.

-In 2007 local pilot Andy Greenwell arrived at Brown Shutters, and he has been the driving force behind the
+In 2007 local pilot Andy Greenwell arrived at Brown Shutters, and he has been the driving force behind the regeneration of the airfield.
+He and others built a second runway, and early in 2016 Brown Shutters was given a Certificate of Lawfulness in recognition of it having been in continuous operation for over 10 years.

-Planning permission has been approved for a change of use of farm buildings to provide secure storage for the
+Planning permission has been approved for a change of use of farm buildings to provide secure storage for the aircraft based here.
+At present we have a range of aircraft including fixed and flex-wing microlights and GA aircraft.